If you need a new best friend, you will want to put some thought into the dog breed that you will prefer.

 Like the Alaskan Malamute and many other northern breeds, the Huskimo will excel in places where the winters are cold, and the summers are mild.

 So why are we here today?
-Over the course of this guide, I’ll be going over everything that you may want to know about the Huskimo, from its looks all the way to its behavior in the house.
+Throughout this guide, I’ll be going over everything that you may want to know about the Huskimo, from its looks all the way to its behavior in the house.

 Enough with the delays though, let’s get right to the info that you came here for.